Second World War Veteran memoirs of the 1943 desert, WWII. Three veterans' accounts of one battle - WADI AKARIT, North Africa WW2.

-This podcast episode is of special interest to people interested in the role of the indian army and ghurkas in WW2/WWII
+This podcast episode includes the role of the Indian army and Ghurkas in WW2/WWII

 I’m Paul Cheall, son of Bill Cheall whose WW2 memoirs have been published in hardback by pen and Sword – in FTFDTH, available from Pen and Sword direct or from Amazon and all good bookshops.